BAGLAT/FMCG-Customer-Analytics/README.md

 2. We have to choose inital number of clusters by ourselves

 PCA with Kmeans
-Reduced features into three components using dimensionality reduction technique Below is the output of segmentation using Component 1 and Component 2
+Reduced features into three components using dimensionality reduction technique.
+Below is the output of segmentation using Component 1 and Component 2

 ![](Images/Kmeans_Result_PCA_component1_2.png)